Palmengarten: The Rose garden

-Once the entrance building is left behind, we find the "Rosaleda", with a characteristic geometric style of plant distribution.
+Beyond the entrance is the "Rosaleda", with a characteristic geometric style of plant distribution.
 A pergola gives the formal touch of rose garden, with its paths and its flower beds carefully cared for.
 The Rosenbrunn house is located in the middle, built in the early garden style of 1884, it had been part of the office buildings.
 Themed gardens (for example: with scent roses or the so-called "classic roses") delimit the rose garden to the north and south.